Revenue Share Legacy Policy for HubSpot Solutions Partners

 Before April 1, 2025: For all deals sold before April 1, 2023, HubSpot will continue to pay 20% Revenue Share for two (2) years until April 1, 2025, regardless of partner involvement with that customer and provided the customer continues to use and pay for HubSpot Subscription Services.

-On or after April 1, 2025: After April 1, 2025 partners can continue to earn 20% ongoing Revenue Share on Qualified Transactions where they are actively managing the customer (as demonstrated by managed MRR credit) and the deal was closed before April 1, 2023.
+Starting April 1, 2025: After April 1, 2025, partners can continue to earn 20% ongoing Revenue Share on Qualified Transactions where they are actively managing the customer (as demonstrated by managed MRR credit) for deals closed before April 1, 2023.

 This means regardless of a partner’s relationship with their current customers, they will still receive 20% Revenue Share until April 1, 2025, as long as the customer remains an active HubSpot subscription.
 Starting April 1, 2025, partners must actively manage their customers, per managed MRR credit requirements, to keep earning Revenue Share on a Qualified Transaction.